WICG/navigation-api/README.md

 - Filtering to only count navigations where `event.userInitiated` is true.

-- Filtering to only count navigations where the URL changes (i.e., `appHistory.currentEntry.url !== event.destinationEntry.url`).
+- Filtering to only count navigations where the URL changes (i.e., `appHistory.current.url !== event.destination.url`).

 - We hope that most analytics vendors will come to automatically track `navigate` events as page views, and measure their duration.
 Then, apps using such analytics vendors would have an incentive to keep their page view statistics meaningful, and thus be disincentivized to generate spurious navigations.